traitecoevo/plant/doc/design.md

 Similar problems will affect the `Population`, as the `Metapopulation` generally has control over this.

+To get around that, I'm storing the `Strategy` within a small wrapper class.
+This almost certainly duplicates auto_ptr or something, and I should look into that.

 So, define a class member `standalone`, which will be false normally but true if a `Plant` is created without a `Strategy` pointer.
 In that case, it will either create the default `Strategy` or take a copy